Python automation case study

 Commands are validated before they change state.

-Viewer-facing command behavior from the MovieBot source.
+Viewer command behavior from the MovieBot source.

 Command Behavior Reliability detail